 '''

-history::= a string which is the name of a history source name ::= a string which names a new constituent of the indicated history source enable ::= a function, function name, or valid command string disable ::= a function, function name, or valid command string status ::= a function, function name, or valid command string
+history::= a string which is the name of a history source

+name ::= a string which names a new constituent of the indicated history source

+enable ::= a command identifier

+disable ::= a command identifier

+status ::= a command identifier

 '''

 Define-history-constituent is used to create a new sub-component of a history source for recording information.
 It must be passed a string which indicates the name of the history source and a name for this new constituent.
-It also requires three functions/commands for using that constituent part of the history source.
-The enable command will be called with no parameters when the record-history command is called for this constituent, and the disable command will be called with no parameters when the stop-recording-history command is called.
+It also requires three commands for using that constituent part of the history source.
+The enable command will be called with no parameters when the record-history command is called for this constituent, and the disable command will be called with no parameters when the stoprecording-history command is called.
 The return value from those commands is ignored and they should start and stop the recording of the indicated constutuent part of the history source as appropriate (starting or stopping a constituent part does not automatically start or stop the parent history source).
-The status command must return three values which are generalized booleans that represent whether the constutuent part is currently enabled, whether there is any data recorded, and whether the underlying data source is still available (currently the second result is never used by any of the history data commands because the parent source is always consulted instead).
+The status command must return three values which are generalized booleans that represent whether the constituent part is currently enabled, whether there is any data recorded, and whether the underlying data source is still available (currently the second result is never used by any of the history data commands because the parent source is always consulted instead).
 It will be called with no parameters when record-history and stop-recording-history are called to determine if the source is still alive and whether it is currently active.
 It will be called with all of the optional parameters provided to history-data-available and get-history-data to determine if there is any data available.